daniellovero/portx/README.txt

 ### Prerequisites

-In order to run this project there are a few considerations to keep in mind
+In order to run this project there are a few pre-requisites completed

 #### Dependencies